A short history of innovation

 The answer was found after re-reading Schumpeter’s key work “Capitalism, Socialism and Democracy”.
 Most of the book is fairly obtuse but it contains a few key paragraphs in which he lays out the two qualities of an entrepreneur — the ability to create new combinations of old inputs, and the ability to get things done.
 Growth is then not the result of accumulation but of the (re)allocation of inputs thanks to the ingenuity and industriousness of a few key people.
 In the same paragraph Schumpeter also coined the mechanism through which this reallocation happens: the process of Creative Destruction.
 So factor productivity growth is not just the result of technological inventions but also their successful implementation: Innovation.

 Beyond Schumpeter and Griliches innovation economics also built on a field that emerged in the 1960s: information economics, based on the recognition that information does not spread infinitely fast through the economy as classical economics assumed, but has some tricky properties that affect wealth creation.
-A first significant contribution was Ken Arrow’s Information Paradox, expressed in terms of effort in R&D in order to create “information” (today we would probably say knowledge — accumulated information): the paradox says that information is costly to produce but easy to replicate.
+A first significant contribution was Ken Arrow’s Information Paradox, expressed in terms of effort in R&D in order to create “information” (today we would probably say knowledge — accumulated information): the paradox states that information is costly to produce but easy to replicate.
 So unless we protect the original inventor, we risk that the production of information and knowledge will stop because everyone prefers to copy what others invent.
 Thus the rationale for intellectual property rights and the patent system was born.